What Marketing for Wedding Venues Actually Looks Like

 Local SEO gains compound.
 By month twelve a well-run program should produce leads from four or more sources at a blended CPL lower than paid-only baseline.

-Common Wedding Venue Marketing Mistakes
+Common Wedding Venues Marketing Mistakes

 Running Broad Match Without Tight Negatives